 8. Is there any valid reason for the parties to be living under the same roof?

 On balance, the Court found that there were far more criteria pointing to the parties having lived separate and apart over the course of the year.
-Indeed the only criteria indicating otherwise, was that they had occasional sexual relations.
+Indeed, the only criterion indicating otherwise was that they had had occasional sexual relations.